MuktaHardikar/watertap-seto/docs/technical_reference/unit_models/chem_soft.rst

    "Phases", ":math:`p`", "['Liq', 'Vap']" "Components", ":math:`j`", "['H2O', 'Ca_2+', ' Mg_2+', 'Alkalinity_2-']"

-Variables
+Parameters
 ---------

-The following variables are calculated by fixing the default degree of freedoms above.
+The following parameters are used as default values and are not mutable.

 .. csv-table::
    :header: "Description", "Variable Name"